-You can refill old detergent bottles with homemade detergent if you’re into DIY recipes.
+If you're into DIY recipes, you can refill old detergent bottles with homemade detergent or zero-waste cleaning supplies.
 If you buy detergents in boxes, you can also pour the contents into old bottles.

 Another alternative to help you reduce waste is buying your detergent in bulk.
 This practice reduces the number of times you have to run to the store.
 Plus, buying less means producing less trash.

-The decision to recycle laundry detergent bottles is important to preventing pollution.
+The decision to recycle detergent bottles used in the laundry room and elsewhere around the home is important for preventing pollution.
 In a world that consumes items fast, it’s essential to slow down and reconsider the entire lifespan of goods.

-Disposing of your old laundry detergent bottles in a way that has minimal damage to the environment is crucial.
-Instead of throwing out old detergent bottles, you can send them for recycling.
+Disposing of your old laundry detergent bottles in a way that minimizes environmental damage is crucial.
+Instead of throwing out old detergent bottles, they can often be recycled curbside.
 This way, you contribute to preserving the land and oceans.